nathiyatesting/Mobile-Android/README.md

            •  For the Logging and Debugging purpose, I have implemented the Log4J Framework.
               All the log information from the test case execution will be captured using the Log4J.

-           •  The log4j2.xml is located in the properties folder
+           •  The log4j2.xml is located in the properties folder.
+Place the log4j2.xml file into the classpath.
+Only then all the log statements will get logged to console.

 MacOS Setup/Consideration: